BUILD YOUR OWN WORLD Like what you see? Become the Master of your own Universe!

 Natural Resources

-Ranching was big in the Burned Frontier before it became the land it is today.
-Bighorn sheep were tamed and bred for their meat and horns, the latter being a popular item in southwestern souvenir shops.
-The land was rich with minerals, including salt, that were consistently extracted from salt flats and other dried river basins.
-Almond and pistachios were some of the most economically successful crops, but frequent flooding and fires irreversibly damaged these crops.
-The Burned Frontier is chock full of metals like copper and iron.
-Certain minerals and metals are in high demand and as such, the Burned Frontier hosts many ongoing mining operations.
-Time constraints and unpredictable weather make these jobs anything but safe, but the payout is life-changing.
+Ranching was a massive industry in the Burned Frontier before it became the land it is today.
+Sheep were tamed and bred for their meat and horns, the latter being a popular item in southwestern souvenir shops.
+The region was once rich with minerals, including salt, that were extracted from the salt flats and dried river basins.
+Almond and pistachios were some of the most economically successful crops, but frequent fires and floods have irreversibly damaged them.
+The Burned Frontier is full of metals, such as copper and iron.
+Certain minerals and metals are in high demand, so despite the danger, there are several active mining operations in the region.

 Type